Icinga/icinga2/doc/3-monitoring-basics.md

 When a problem notification is sent and a problem still exists at the time of re-notification you may want to escalate the problem to the next support level.
-A different approach is to configure the default notification by email, and escalate the problem via sms if not already solved.
+A different approach is to configure the default notification by email, and escalate the problem via SMS if not already solved.

 You can define notification start and end times as additional configuration